Bernie Bickerstaff

-Bernard Tyrone Bickerstaff (born February 11, 1944) is an American basketball coach and front office executive, currently serving as the Senior Basketball Advisor for the Cleveland Cavaliers.
+Bernard Tyrone Bickerstaff (born February 11, 1944) is an American basketball coach and front office executive, currently serving as the Senior Basketball Advisor for the Detroit Pistons.
 As a coach, he previously worked as the head coach for the NBA's Seattle SuperSonics, Denver Nuggets, Washington Bullets/Wizards, Charlotte Bobcats, and Los Angeles Lakers.
-He has also been an assistant for the Portland Trail Blazers, Chicago Bulls, Los Angeles Lakers, and Cavaliers.
+He has also been an assistant for the Portland Trail Blazers, Chicago Bulls, Los Angeles Lakers, and Cleveland Cavaliers.
 He has served in numerous other NBA front office positions, and has been a consultant for the Harlem Globetrotters.

 Early years

 Bickerstaff was born in Benham, Kentucky, where his father and grandfather worked in the coal mines.
 He often had to endure open racism.
 He attended East Benham High School, where he was the starting point guard of the basketball team.

 After graduating in 1961, Bickerstaff moved to Cleveland where he had relatives, with the idea of joining the Army, but he instead accepted a basketball scholarship to play for Rio Grande College.
 The racial tension he experienced during his time playing there made him leave school early and head back to Cleveland to work in a steel mill.
 However, the difficult working conditions prompted him to accept a second opportunity to play college basketball at the University of San Diego from 1964 to 1966.
 As a senior, he was named team captain and MVP, when the Toreros finished 17–11 and went on to play at the Small College Regional Playoffs.
 He is a member of the Kappa Alpha Psi fraternity.